ThrowTheSwitch/CMock/docs/CMock_Summary.md

   but there are many compilers out there, and therefore many other options.

   * defaults: ['__stdcall', '__cdecl', '__fastcall']
+  * **note:** this option will reinsert these attributes onto the mock's calls.
+    If that isn't what you are looking for, check out :strippables.

 * `:callback_after_arg_check`:
   Tell `:callback` plugin to do the normal argument checking **before** it